ch629/CalendarApp/Part 1/Design/MVC Rationale and Explanation.md

-# Model View Control Design Notes
+# The Model View Controller Design

+## Diagram Notes

-The Model-View-Controller design application consists several main aspects.
+The Model-View-Controller design application is made up of several main aspects.
 It consists of:

 - __The View classes__